mareurs/Introduction-to-AngularJS/README.md

 ### Assignment1
-In this assignment I am not considering white spaces as a valid item.
+In this assignment I am not considering white spaces as a valid item. <br>
 [Assignment 1](/assignment1/assignment1-starter-code/index.html)